orenelbaum/babel-plugin-solid-undestructure/readme.md

 See also [undestructure-example](https://github.com/orenelbaum/undestructure-example) (or [Open in Stackblitz](https://stackblitz.com/github/orenelbaum/undestructure-example)).

+> **Warning**
-This plugin doesn't have any known bugs at the moment.
-I'm not sure if it's ready for production yet but it probably will be soon.
-If you encounter any bugs please open an issue.
+> This plugin doesn't have any known bugs at the moment but it's still not ready for production use.

 ## `Component` type annotation